Does High Blood Sugar Make You Sleepy? Here’s Why And Tips

 The glycemic index was developed based on how the foods affect blood sugar when eaten alone.
 If you eat high-GI foods, just add something that has fat and protein to help slow digestion and prevent blood sugar spikes.

-Potential Consequences of High Blood Sugar Levels
+Other Symptoms of High Blood Sugar (and Diabetes)

-• Weakness
+• Irritability

 Other Common Causes of Fatigue

-Along with high blood sugar, other causes of fatigue include
+Along with high blood sugar, other causes of fatigue include:

 • Hormonal imbalances